 If you also want to join this freelancing journey and become a pro at video editing and digital advertising, you can subscribe to John’s YouTube channel and get access to all his content for absolutely free.

 Freelancing can be a lonely business, but it doesn’t have to be.
-I’m confident that these are eight of the best YouTube channels for freelancers that will help you learn from the pros and connect with other freelancers who are going through (or have gone through) the same struggles and successes that you are.
+I’m confident that these are some of the best YouTube channels for freelancers that will help you learn from the pros and connect with other freelancers who are going through (or have gone through) the same struggles and successes that you are.
 For a deeper dive, review this list: 26 Best Books on Freelancing [2023 Reading List]

 So what are you waiting for?
 Start watching and learning today!